tektronix/keithley/Instrument_Examples/Series_2400_Graphical/2450-SMU/Current_Sine_Wave/README.md

 of available scripts on thumb drive or stored on the instrument.
 Run the current_sine_wave_define.tsp once.
 Then run the current_sine_wave_use.tsp to generate the sine wave of current.
-To run again without any value chnages, press TRIG button to execute it again.
+To run again without any value changes, press TRIG button to execute it again.

 ![define functions](images/outcome.png)